What follows is my own attempt to describe the manuscript as I understand it so far. I am not a scholar, and much of this remains uncertain.

 Before any real progress could be made, he passed away suddenly.
 The project, so briefly alive, fell back into silence.
 For a time, the manuscript remained closed, as if waiting.

 Eventually, unwilling to let it vanish again into obscurity, I reached out to a friend of mine, José Miguel.
-He was no academic, but he knew enough French and Latin to recognize words, phrases and patterns of this old text.
-Together, with dictionaries, patience, and many false starts, we began to tease meaning from the manuscript.
+He was no academic, but he is an amateur philologist and knows a lot about languages.
+He recognized the script and knew enough Latin to recognize some words, phrases and patterns of this old text.
+Together, with dictionaries, patience, and many false starts, we actually began to understand the blessed manuscript.

-The manuscript had an old, but detailed and unmistakable form musical notation which, together with José Miguel, we closely and precisely brought into music.
+The manuscript also had an old, but detailed and unmistakable form musical notation which I closely and precisely could bring into music.
 The more difficult part was the story that accompanied it: it spoke of order and disorder, of divine law and human arrogance, of cycles of collapse and restoration.
 It read less like a chronicle and more like a warning—part prayer, part reflection—written by someone who had lived through moral and political upheaval and feared its return.
 Whether it was prophecy, philosophy, or simply the anguish of its author, we could not yet say.

 But one thing became clear.